Audi Q5 years to avoid — most common problems

 Remember that some Audis burn oil a lot as a standard procedure.
 However, if you notice it is beyond normal, take it to your mechanic.
 You may need to replace the pistons, piston rings, and connecting rod bearings to resolve the issue.

-Which Audi Q5 years to avoid?
+Worst Audi Q5 years to avoid

-First-generation Q5 (2009-2017 model years)
+First-generation Q5 (2011 and 2012 model years)

 Almost all the models are qualified for a recall to fix one issue or the other, especially problems concerning airbags, excess oil consumption, and faulty timing chains.

 You could get the 2015 to 2017 models off the used markets and make good performance and fewer problems.
-However, if you are buying it new, you would have to bear the brunt of the issues it is prone to developing, and be careful, so you don’t end up as an unfortunate victim.
-Endeavor to check if the vehicle has benefited from the recalls placed on the model before buying it off the used market.
+However, if you are buying it new, you would have to bear the brunt of the issues it is prone to developing and be careful, so you don’t end up as an unfortunate victim.

-- 2019 Audi Q5
+- 2019

-- 2020 Audi Q5
+- 2020

-- 2021 Audi Q5
+- 2021

 Is the Audi Q5 worth buying?